 Both are equally important and are used in different manners.
 Think of it as a paying vs farming, paying for ads normally gives an instant boost to traffic and possibly conversions.
 However, once you stop paying, all the marketing stops.
 With content marketing, you are setting the foundation for a larger reward down the road as your content matures, but you may not get as much out of it initially.
 It’s an initial pain to create the farm, but once it’s all ready, the trees will keep producing fruits.
 Generally, it makes sense to engage in both concurrently, assuming budget and expertise is available as they do help each other.

 For paid traffic, it’s fairly easy to see what’s working because most ad platforms will have reports on impressions, cost per clicks, click-through rates as well as engagement.

 Does it make sense to go for maximum number of impressions?

 It depends on the objective of the campaign.
-If the goal is to get as many people to see you brand, then impressions matter.
-If you are more focused on driving visits to your site, then pay more attention to the click through rates and cost per clicks.
+If the goal is to get as many people to see your brand, then impressions matter.
+If you are more focused on driving visits to your site, then pay more attention to the click-through rates and cost per clicks.